 China to require certain firms to undergo cybersecurity reviews before pursuing overseas listings

-SHANGHAI, Jan 4 (Reuters) - China's cyberspace regulator on Tuesday said it would implement rules that require any company with data for more than 1 million users to undergo a security review before listing its shares overseas from Feb.
-15.
+SHANGHAI, Jan 4 (Reuters) - China's cyberspace regulator on Tuesday said it will implement new rules from Feb.
+15 that require platform companies with data for more than 1 million users to undergo a security review before listing its shares overseas.

-It also said such firms should apply for cybersecurity reviews before submitting listing appliation to foreign securities regulators.
-Companies will not be allowed to list abroad if they are found by the reviews to affect national security, it said in a statement on its official WeChat account.
+The Cyberspace Administration of China (CAC) also said such firms should apply for cybersecurity reviews before submitting listing applications to foreign securities regulators, according to statements published on its WeChat account.

+Companies will not be allowed to list abroad if the review finds that national security could be impacted, it said in a statement on its official WeChat account.

-It said in a separate statement it will also implement new rules on algorithm recommendation technology from March 1.
+The CAC first proposed the rules in July, saying that the security review will put a focus on risks of data being affected, controlled or manipulated by foreign governments after overseas listings.

+New rules governing the use of algorithm recommendation technology will also be implemented from March 1, the CAC said in a separate statement.

 ((brenda.goh@thomsonreuters.com; +86 (0) 21 2083 0088; Reuters Messaging: brenda.goh.thomsonreuters.com@reuters.net))